 The latest Mac OS version, macOS Mojave, was announced at Apple’s Worldwide Developers Conference in early June 2018.
 It will replace upgrade the current Mac OS, High Sierra, in the fall of 2018.

-The macOS Mojave beta is currently only available to developers, but a public beta will be released in late June, so everyone can download and try it out.
+The macOS Mojave public beta was released in late June, so everyone can download and try it out.
 Here’s everything you need to know about the latest Mac operating system.

 Will my Mac run macOS Mojave beta?